Friday, December 7, 2012

 Response: The Marriage Equality law does not "redefine" marriage.
 When the public schools were opened to Black citizens, the schools were not "redefined" but were simply opened to all citizens.
 When public accommodations were opened to all, regardless of race, restaurants were not "redefined" but were merely ordered to serve everyone equally.
 When the Supreme Court told Virginia (and Maryland) that by-racial marriages were legal, marriage was not "redefined" but was merely made legal for marriage partners of all races.

-MCC:“Many of the rights and benefits sought by those who want to redefine marriage are already available to domestic partners in Maryland.
+MCC:“Many of the rights and benefits sought by those who want to redefine marriage are already available to domestic partners in Maryland.”

-he MCC forgets to say that in the very recent past, the MCC has opposed civil unions.
+Response: The MCC forgets to say that in the very recent past, the MCC has opposed civil unions.
 It is disingenuous in 2012 for the MCC to asset indirectly that some second tier legal status is now, suddenly good enough for gay Marylanders.

 MCC: “. . . is not discrimination to believe that marriage is to be between a man and a woman.”